5wLaser/basicrop/README.md

 ## instructions
 Set screen dimensions in the file (default is 1920x1080).

-Arg 1 is input file, arg 2 is output.
-If output isn't specified, the input will always be overwritten.
+Usage: `basicrop [INFILE] [OUTFILE]`.
+If OUTFILE isn't specified, INFILE will always be overwritten.
 - 'c' to crop
 - 'u' to undo
 - 'A' to toggle anti-aliasing